Cornered Heegaard Floer homology: Practical computations

 where in the last equality we identify $\Alg$ with the smoothed tensor product of $\rot{\TAlg}$ and $\rot{\RAlg}$.
 (Again, we have suppressed the $\pi_*$'s to keep the notation cleaner.)
+In particular, in the rest of this section we will repeatedly make use of the identification between $\Alg$ and this smoothed tensor product.
+See Figure~\ref{fig:Alg-is-rot} for some examples of this identification.
+With respect to this identification, the left action on $\Alg$ corresponds to multiplying on the top (or top-left) of the smoothed tensor product, and we will draw this action as on the top.
+Similarly, the right action on $\Alg$ appears on the bottom (or bottom-right) of the smoothed tensor product.
+The idempotent $i$ in Formula~\eqref{eq:big-with-brackets} is a restriction on the bottom part of the right idempotent of the element of $\Alg$.

 Recall that in the construction of $\CAA(\HD)$, the algebra $\Alg$ was effectively replaced with the bent tensor product $\putaround{\TAlg\obent\RAlg}{0}{0}{\sbull}{\sbull}$; roughly speaking, the above identification uses the $\rot{\TAlg}$ portion of $\DDa(\Id)$ to undo this replacement, though this process leaves behind a copy of $\RAlg$ on the bottom.
 We have not yet included the differential (not to mention the right algebra action) in the diagram.

-Many of the summands are trivial; for example, there are no elements of $\Alg$ with bottom idempotent $\iota^{2|0}$ and top idempotent $\iota^{1|0}$.
-So, the tensor product reduces to the 2-module in Figure~\ref{fig:eg-cdad}. \afterpage{ }
+Many of the summands are trivial.
+For example, there are no elements of $\Alg$ with bottom idempotent $\iota^{2|0}$ and top idempotent $I(xq)$, $I(xp)$, or $I(yp)$ (cf.~Formula~\eqref{eq:gens-corresp}).
+Similarly, because of the multiplicity-one condition, there are no elements of $\Alg$ with bottom idempotent $\iota^{0|0}$ and top idempotent $I(yp)$.
+So, the tensor product reduces to the 2-module in Figure~\ref{fig:eg-cdad}.